I have outlined some startup website ideas in this post, to help your business in the new venture.

 People buy from people that they know, like and understand.
 They need to find a connection with you to build trust with you.

-Here’s a few ideas of what to write about on an ABOUT page:
+Here are a few ideas of what to write about on an ABOUT page:

 - A story of how and why you started the business.